Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image by: Yuriy Golub, Shutterstock

 Dry and wet foods don’t have to be fed exclusively.
-You can feed a combination of the two, either at different times or even in the same meal.
-This enables you and your dog to enjoy the benefits of both while maintaining a healthy diet.
+You can feed a combination of the two at different times or even in the same meal.
+This enables your dog to enjoy both benefits while maintaining a healthy diet.

 As well as dry and wet food, there is also the question of raw food.
 Raw food is not heavily processed like most commercial food.
-It can be made at home using fresh ingredients, but there are also some companies that specialize in making this food and delivering it to your door.
-Fresh food is meant to more closely mimic the diet of dogs in the wild.
-It does tend to be high in protein, which means that it can be beneficial for senior dogs, but it is the most expensive option, and unless food comes portioned, you will have to store it in the fridge between feeds.
+It can be made at home using fresh ingredients, but some companies specialize in making and delivering it to your door.
+However, check with your veterinarian before serving raw food to your dog.
+Senior dogs aren’t as resilient as younger pups, and a raw diet may be inappropriate for them.

 Protein for Senior Dogs

-Whatever type of food you give a dog, one of the most important elements is protein.
-The amino acids from protein help build and maintain muscle, repair tissues, and help ensure healthy skin and coat.
+Whatever type of food you select, one of the most important elements is protein.
+The amino acids from protein build and maintain muscle, repair tissues, and ensure healthy skin and fur.
 Senior dogs typically require more protein because their muscles break down more easily and need more repair and support.
 Experts advise that senior dogs get 50% more protein than healthy adult dogs.
-However, if your vet has recommended that your senior dog be given a low-protein diet, you will need to be especially careful that you are not feeding too much.
+However, if your vet has recommended that your senior dog be given a low-protein diet, follow their instructions closely and ask for brand recommendations.

 It is advised that senior dogs are fed food that contains between 28% and 32% protein by dry matter.
-With dry food, this is easy to work out, and you can use the crude nutrient analysis on the packet.
-Foods that do not contain any significant moisture need to contain 28% to 32% protein.
+This is easy to work out with dry food, and you can use the crude nutrient analysis on the packet.
+Formulas with minimal moisture need to contain 28% to 32% protein.

 When Should You Start Feeding Your Dog Senior Food?

-Although the ideal age to feed a dog a senior diet depends on the breed, health, and condition of the specific dog, senior food is generally targeted at dogs aged 7 years and above.
-Consider your dog’s activity levels, and when you notice that they are moving around less, laying down more and that their coat and skin are starting to look old, it may be time to consider moving to a senior-specific food.
+Although the ideal age to feed a dog a senior diet depends on their breed, health, and condition, senior food is generally targeted at dogs aged 7 years and above.
+Consider your dog’s activity levels, and when you notice that they are moving around less, laying down more, and that their coat and skin are starting to look old, it may be time to consider moving to a senior-specific food.

 senior terrier dog